 A lot of people with chronic lung disease have problems with acid reflux.
 This can cause symptoms such as coughing, heartburn, and upset stomach.
 Here are some things you can do:

 Limit foods that increase acid in the stomach.
 These include spicy foods, caffeinated drinks, and alcohol.

-Avoid lying flat for 2 hours after eating.
+Don't lie flat for hours after eating.
 At night, prop yourself up on pillows.

-Talk to your healthcare provider or a dietitian about developing a special diet to avoid acid reflux.
+Talk with your healthcare provider or a dietitian about creating a special diet so you don't have acid reflux.
 Also ask your healthcare provider about medicines that may help.

 Alan J Blaivas DO,Wanda Taylor RN PhD,Daphne Pierce-Smith RN MSN CCRC